-Elias made several solo records with the Rick Elias Band, which included drummer Bobby Sale and guitarist Marc Intravaia, as well playing with local one-hit wonders The Monroes (“What Do All the People Know”).
+Elias made several solo records with the Rick Elias Band, which included drummer Bobby Sale and his old Harvest bandmate Marc Intravaia, as well playing with local one-hit wonders The Monroes (“What Do All the People Know”).
 They released one 45, “I Break Down” b/w “Man Alone” and reportedly also did a popular version of “Walk Away Renee” which never made it to vinyl.

 Elias moved to L.A. in 1984 and within a few years was recording with producer Niko Bolas (Neil Young).
 In 1990, Elias signed to Alarma Records, which released his Christian rock album as Rick Elias and the Confessions, a band which also included Intravaia and Sale.
 Their single “Confession of Love” peaked at number four on the national Christian Top 40 chart as published in Contemporary Christian Music magazine.

-Elias later wrote songs for the Tom Hanks film That Thing You Do and released several contemporary Christian CDs on his own and as part of the Ragamuffin Band.
+Elias later wrote songs for the Tom Hanks film That Thing You Do and released several contemporary Christian CDs on his own and as part of the Ragamuffins band.